Adefioye/ETL-of-US-Flights-data-using-S3-GlueDataBrew-Glue-Athena-QuickSight/README.md

 ## 1. Project description

-The purpose of this project is to build a data infrastructure that is needed to get insight into the on-time performance of airlines in the united states.
+The purpose of this project is to build a data infrastructure that is needed to get insight into the on-time performance of airlines in the United States.
 This KPI is particularly interesting because it allows airlines to compare their on-time performance with other airlines.
-This affords them the opportunity to dig into their operations and processes for area of improvement.
+This affords them the opportunity to dig into their operations and processes for areas of improvement.

 The US flights data was culled from [Bureau of Transportation Statistics (BTS)](https://www.transtats.bts.gov/Tables.asp?QO_VQ=EFD&QO_anzr=Nv4yv0r%FDb0-gvzr%FDcr4s14zn0pr%FDQn6n&QO_fu146_anzr=b0-gvzr).
-This contains monthly dataet from January to December 2020.
+This contains monthly dataset from January to December 2020.
 The detailed data contains information about scheduled flight time, actual flight time, departure delay, cancellations, delay causes and so on.
 The schema of the data(`us-monthly-data` and `CARRIERS-METADATA`) pulled from the source are shown below.

 ![](images/us-flights-ERD.PNG)